Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Cultural theory of G. Simmel

-Space-time continuum in the works of K.S.
+The space-time continuum in the works of K.S.
 Petrova-Vodkina

-Creativity of Vladimir Vysotsky
+Works of Vladimir Vysotsky

-The work of Karl Bryullov
+The works of Karl Bryullov

-The work of Constantine Meunier
+The work of Constantin Meunier

 Childhood